aroute/ibmcloud-roks-cli-login/README.md

 ## Step 2

 ### If you do not already have an API key
 If you are doing this for the first time, you most likely do not have an API key for your IBM Cloud account.
-To begin, log in to your account at `ibmcloud login`.
-If you are an IBMer, use `ibmcloud login —sso`.
-Second, create an API key for your account level.
+To begin, log in to your account using `ibmcloud login` command.
+If you are an IBMer, use the `ibmcloud login --sso` command.
+Second, create an API key for your account level (see below).
 Replace `<name>` with a name that you can recognize for your IBM Cloud account.
-For example, apikey-TZV2-aa.
+For example, apikey-TZv2-aa.
 It should be noted that this is a one-time activity per account.
-Save your API key somewhere safe for the future.
+So save your API key somewhere safe for the future.
 Do not create this for the same account again.
 ```shell
 ibmcloud iam api-key-create <name>
 ```